 The government’s website says there are only four types of ISA – cash ISAs, stocks and shares ISAs, innovative finance ISAs, and Lifetime ISAs – but variants exist for specific investment needs.

-This guide will explain how five types work, in order of their original launch date.
+This guide explains how the five types work, in order of their original launch date and covers the following areas: